 The videos, which have been shared widely on Chinese platforms like WeChat and Weibo, as well as Western platforms like Twitter, show how authorities are taking a very strict stance against anyone who goes out in public without wearing a mask.

 One video, first posted on Twitter last week, shows a woman being marched through the street by police officers, her hands chained together.
 She was forced to admit her mistake in not wearing a mask, stand beside a sign saying “Please wear a mask,” and allow the scene to be recorded.

 A number of prominent Chinese activists have been documenting the footage, including Fang Zhouzi, a popular science writer.
-He posted a video showing a villager being tied up by his neighbours, who forced him to wear a bra as a mask.
+He posted a video showing a villager being tied up by his neighbors, who forced him to wear a bra as a mask.

 Another video shows a man being tied to a pillar and berated by an official for failing to wear a mask.

 Another shows up to a dozen people tied together and being paraded through the streets in a bid to shame them and warn others of what will happen to them if they don’t wear a mask.

 There have also been multiple videos posted showing police officers aggressively arresting citizens for not wearing masks.

 In Xiaogan, a city in Hubei province, which is under severe travel restrictions, a video shows several young men forced to kneel on the street for venturing outdoors even though they are wearing masks.